wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 Maybe this is an admission of vanity, but when I feel down about my ability in academia, I sometimes rewatch old aerial performance videos.
 I think about all the times I flailed and fell before finally getting it.
 I think about how progress doesn't always look like progress until, suddenly, it does.

-If you fall enough times, you'll eventually fly.
+If you fall enough times, eventually--you fly.